otter-sec/rctf/README.md

 ### Other Tasks

-- [ ] Run migrations programatically
+- [ ] Run migrations programatically depending on the config value instead of just running in dockerfile entry
 - [ ] Go through all config vars and check that all of them are used
+- [ ] Make sure all the mount points in docker compose are the same as v1, so that you can just replace the image and everything would still work

 ## New features compared to v1